segunda-feira, 23 de maio de 2016

 https://www.amazon.de/-/en/Joe-Vest/dp/B083XVG633/ref=pd_lpo_4?pd_rd_i=B083XVG633&psc=1

-Also, you can google "Pentest Kali Linux" on google.
+Also, you can google "Pentest Kali Linux" on Google.
 There are a lot of related books, just choose one and try.

 Links: